-My hope is that parents will work with their children, using our kid-friendly posters, to help them understand how immunity works and what foods support a healthy immune system.
+My hope is that parents will work with their children, to help them understand how immunity works and what foods support a healthy immune system.
 After all, it’s NO FUN TO BE SICK!

 Kids can do it with kidoing!—let’s work together to “get kids doing!”

 Wishing you and your family the best health,

 Jennifer, kidoing!
 Founder

 Please note: I am not a medical professional.
 I am a mom who believes that whole foods are one of the keys to a healthy body.
 (I’m a big believer in getting plenty of rest and spending time outdoors, too!)